There are lots of people who can help you if you need support or advice.

 If it is in your best interests, an Independent Visitor may be appointed to visit you.
 Sometimes it might be a person you already know.
 This person is ‘independent’ because they do not work for Kent County Council and are not paid a salary to see you.
 They visit you regularly to offer help and advice and take an interest in you and how you are feeling.
 They will sometimes take you out to do activities and can help you have a say in decisions made about you.
 They will also telephone you or write to you.

 You have a say about who your Independent Visitor is, how much information about you is shared with them and whether they attend meetings with you.
-Even if you move placement, the Independent Visitor will remain the same and move with you.
+Even if where you are living changes, the Independent Visitor will remain the same and move with you.

-Independent Reviewing Officers (known as IROs) are the people who chair reviews for children who are “looked after”.
+Independent Reviewing Officers (known as IROs) are the people who chair reviews for children in care.
 They have an important role in deciding what happens in your future and it is the IRO’s job to make sure that decisions taken are ones that are best for you.

-When you are looked after by Kent County Council, you will be placed with foster carers that are appropriate for you and are able to encourage and support you.
+When you are looked after by Kent County Council, you may be placed with foster carers that are suited to you and are able to encourage and support you.
 Foster carers are ordinary people and some have families of their own.